cyniphile/rosalind/blog-post/blog-post.md

 }
 ```

-And also the Python numpy package:
+And also the Python numpy package built-in:

 ``` python
 # numpy